United States at the 1904 Summer Olympics: Boxing

 The United States first competed in boxing in 1904.
 The sport made its Olympic debut that year.

 Jack Egan originally won the silver medal in the lightweight competition and the bronze medal in the welterweight competition.
 Later, it was discovered that his real name was Frank Joseph Floyd, whereas AAU rules made it illegal to fight under an assumed name.
 In November 1905, the AAU disqualified Egan from all AAU competitions and ordered him to return all his prizes and medals.
 Russell van Horn was awarded the silver and Peter Sturholdt awarded the bronze in the lightweight competition, while Joseph Lydon retained bronze in the welterweight competition.

 Cycling

 The United States competed in cycling.

 Diving

 The United States and Germany were the two nations that competed in diving.

 Fencing

-Football
+Football (soccer)

 The United States made its first appearance in football, known there as soccer, in 1904.
 Two American club teams played in a round-robin with a Canadian team, with the Canadian team defeating both of the American squads.
 The Americans then played two scoreless draws against each other before one won the third contest, 2–0.